Meaning Of Dual Diagnosis

 dual-diagnosis treatment [23]

-Legislation & Regulation May Change How Dual Diagnosis Is Defined
+Legislation & Regulation May Change How It's Defined

 Differing regulations or oversight in policies can influence how dual diagnosis is defined due to:

-• Medical professionals using the ICPC-2 finding that having three appointments and physical testing causes oversight of dual diagnosis symptoms [27]
+• Medical professionals using the ICPC-2 finding that having three appointments and physical testing causes oversight of recognised indicators of illness [25]

-• Alcohol or mental illness scales used in regulations not correctly diagnosing dual diagnosis
+• Alcohol or mental health problem scales used in regulations mis-identifying underlying issues

-• The North American Nursing Diagnosis Association (NANDA) uses a nursing diagnosis that focuses on the physical response to illness that informs intervention, this may cause polydrug use to be considered the cause of symptoms and not dual diagnosis [29]
+• The North American Nursing Diagnosis Association (NANDA) uses a nursing diagnosis that focuses on the physical response to illness that informs intervention; this may lead to polydrug use being considered the reason behind symptoms and not combined mental illness and substance addiction [27]

 The meaning given to dual diagnosis changes:

-• What is considered a dual diagnosis - is Parkinson's or epilepsy included?
-Are all mental health disorders included or just those considered severe?
+• Is Parkinson's or epilepsy included?
+Are all mental health co-occurring disorders included or just those considered severe?

 • How treatment is prioritised - whether mental health disorder or addiction is treated first